jamesfillerup/pwa-budget-tracker/README.md

 ## Usage

-After you have cloned the repo to your computer and downloaded its dependencies you can run `npm run devStart` in the terminal.
+After you have cloned the repo to your computer and downloaded its dependencies you can run `node server` in the terminal.
 Then you will then be able to look at POST or GET routes on Insomnia.

 ## License